Campus Maps

 - CQ-011 Arthur Guinness training bar

-- Training Restaurants & kitchens
+- Training & Production Kitchens

-- National Optometry Centre
+- National Optometry Centre (open to the public)

 | National Optometry Centre Front Entrance |